Frequently Asked Questions

 Where are my files stored?

 Chronicler stores everything in a private local folder on your computer (your "vault").
 Inside, your notes are just plain text Markdown files (.md) and your images are standard image files.
 You always have full access to them.
+Nothing is ever uploaded to a server.

 How do I back up my work?